 From desk chairs to conference rooms and reception areas, seating is an important part of making your office inviting and comfortable for both employees and customers.
-We carry a wide range of seating for your office.
+Office Gallery carries a wide range of seating for your office.

 Ergonomic seating is the most popular choice in seating, due in large part to their role in preventing injuries as well as their ability to provide the ultimate fit for any body type.

 Features include length-sliding seat pans that adjust depending on leg length, ratcheted backs that offer proper lumbar support, and height-adjusting arms to ensure that all angles of the body are positioned at the recommended 90 degrees.